On two-sided skew braces: Weakly trivial skew braces

 where we set $G=D_8$.
 In particular, $I=\{(g,g)\mid g\in Z(G)\}\subseteq A$ as $Z(G)=[G,G]$.
-By \cref{lem: ideal of weakly trivial}, one sees that $I$ is an ideal of $A$.
-On the other hand, $I\cap A^2=I\cap A^2_\op=\{0\}$, so from \cref{lem: quotient of weakly trivial} it follows that $A/I$ is not weakly trivial.
+By \cref{lem: ideal of weakly trivial}, it follows that $I$ is an ideal of $A$.
+But $I\cap A^2=I\cap A^2_\op=\{0\}$, so from \cref{lem: quotient of weakly trivial} it follows that $A/I$ is not weakly trivial.
 The same argument can be repeated for any group $G$ such that $Z(G)\cap [G,G]$ is non-trivial. \end{example} To conclude this section, we study some structural properties of weakly trivial skew braces.
 The following lemma is left as an exercise. \begin{lemma} Let $\iota: G\to G_1\times G_2$ be a subdirect product of groups.
 Then $G$ is soluble if and only if $G_1\times G_2$ is soluble and in that case the derived length of $G$ and $G_1\times G_2$ coincide.
 Similarly, $G$ is nilpotent if and only if $G_1\times G_2$ is nilpotent and the nilpotency class of $G$ and $G_1\times G_2$ coincide. \end{lemma}